If you have any questions or queries not answered here, please contact the School Office.

 All pupils in our school are treated with dignity and respect.
 There is full personalisation of the curriculum for each pupil in order that they can access and experience success throughout their school life.
 The student council invites pupils to contribute to and decide on aspects of school life related to their needs.
 The assessment and annual review process of statements and EHCPs includes the choices and views of the pupils.
 All pupils are asked to complete an annual questionnaire and their views are built into our school improvement plan.

-What do II do if I have a concern about provision at Manor Green?
+What do I do if I have a concern about provision at Manor Green?

 In the first instance contact your child’s class teacher.
-If you still have a concern then please contact the headteacher.
-Click here to read the Complaints Policy 2016.
+If you still have a concern then please contact the Headteacher.
+Please refer to the Complaints Policy for further information.

 The school receives advice from a range of health professionals in order to meet the needs of pupils as assessed by the appropriate professionals.
 The school has a school nurse who works on site, a team of SALTs and SALTAs, a physiotherapist and occupational therapist.
 There are regular multi-agency meetings to review pupils.